top of page

 Charlie and the Chocolate Factory is one of the most popular children's books of all time thanks, in part, to the extraordinary inventions and fantastic rooms inside Wonka's sprawling factory.
 The challenge of bringing that incredible imagery to life on stage must've seemed insurmountable.
 The musical tackles the issue by mostly relying on projections in Act II as we tour the factory with the ticket winners.

-I still agree that this is not ideal, and of course I would rather a physical chocolate waterfall and more solid, brilliant sets for all of the rooms.
-But honestly, that's unrealistic in terms of budget and logistics when the book calls for so many locations.
 The projections work very well, for example, when the group are in the elevator, descending through the many levels of Wonka's lower factory.
 The same speed and variation would never be achievable with physical sets.
 The Wonka Boat down the rainbow river makes full use of LED panels set into the stage floor, and in general, I feel the projections add plenty of interest and wonder that would have been otherwise unachievable.

 I do still feel disappointed with The Chocolate Room.
 And although brilliant, colourful projections of flying sparks and magical trees have been added, this is the one iconic room around which the whole rest of the factory pivots.
 I feel some larger floor-standing flower lollipop props, sweetie mushrooms and candy-floss trees would've made the world of difference.
 The bare stage and floor does not cut it for this scene.
 It deserves more.